 These are just a handful, with much more available throughout this blog.
 Many of these are linked to a form of cognitive bias.

 A cognitive bias is an error in the way that we think.
 It means we are not necessarily thinking with a 'clear mind'.
 Our experiences, our beliefs, and our intentions all influence the way we think, the way we make decisions, and the way we interpret our surroundings.
-Just the fact that we believe in the paranormal makes us bias.
+Just the fact that we believe in the paranormal makes us biased.
 It means we are more prone to self-fulfilling prophecies where our brain is likely to interpret certain things to be paranormal when they are not.
 We go in looking for the paranormal and our 'brain' makes us find it even if it is not really there.
-At the other end, a full skeptic is also biased and will tend to look for a rational explanation discounting any sort of ambiguous event without even looking into the possibility it could be something we don't quite understand.
+On the other end, a full sceptic is also biased and will tend to look for a rational explanation discounting any sort of ambiguous event without even looking into the possibility it could be something we don't quite understand.
 No one is immune, however applying critical thinking and taking a moment to really think things through instead of reacting or responding rashly can make a huge difference.

 It has long been debated that critical thinking can help change the way a person perceives the paranormal.
 There was a study conducted in 2005 to see how critical thinking affects people who believe in the paranormal and if their belief can be changed by critical thinking.